stevedonovan/gentle-intro/5-stdlib-containers.md

 Then there's the very special relationship between `Vec<T>` and `&[T]`.
 Any method that works on slices will also directly work on vectors, without explicitly having to use the `as_slice` method.
 This relationship is expressed by `Deref<Target=[T]>`.
-This also kicks in when you pass a vector by mutable reference to something that expects a slice - this is one of the few places where a conversion between types happens automatically.
+This also kicks in when you pass a vector by reference to something that expects a slice - this is one of the few places where a conversion between types happens automatically.
 So slice methods like `first`, which maybe-returns a reference to the first element, or `last`, work for vectors as well.
 Many of the methods are similar to the corresponding string methods, so there's `split_at` for getting a pair of slices spit at an index,